 From the smallest creature to the tallest tree, everything is connected.
 This symbiosis is exactly what inspired New York artist Sean Kenney to create Nature Connects®, a collection of huge sculptures made from LEGO® bricks.

-Take some time to explore the Science Centre grounds during your next visit, or stop by anytime to have a look at the Nature Connects® sculptures placed around the front of the building—no admission required!
+Take some time to explore the Science Centre grounds during your next visit, or stop by anytime to have a look at the Nature Connects® sculptures placed around the front of the building outdoors—no admission required!

 Enter the Science Centre grounds from Don Mills Road and St. Dennis Drive, and start to look around.
 You’ll notice Nature Connects® sculptures in no time.
 Artists, nature-lovers and aspiring engineers alike will admire Kenney’s gravity-defying sculptures.
 While you’re checking out Sean Kenney’s fox sculpture, which the artist spent 210 hours constructing, see if you can spot a real fox near the Don Valley ravine!